-A student on Filing Fee Status is not considered a registered student, and will have limited access to campus resources.
 A candidate on Filing Fee is not eligible to use University facilities (library, laboratory facilities or faculty time except for reading of the dissertation), nor is the student eligible for financial support (GSR, TA, Fellowships, Block Allocation grants or need based financial aid).
 Any outstanding loans may become due while on filing fee.